DanPristupov/WpfExpressionBlendTheme/Readme.md

 ![Alt text](Screenshot.png)
 Before / After
 ####List of supported controls
-- Button
-- CheckBox
-- ComboBox
-- Expander
-- Label
-- ListView
-- RadioButton
-- ScrollViewer
-- TabControl
-- TextBox
-- ToggleButton
+- Button- CheckBox- ComboBox- Expander- Label- ListView
+- Menu- RadioButton- ScrollViewer- TabControl- TextBox- ToggleButton- TreeView

 ####How to use that theme in your application
 #####NuGet